-g.
-Spill Reporting Forms and Guidelines for oil discharges/spills can be found in Appendix 9 - SPCC.

-6) Receiving Waters
+- g.
+Spill Reporting Forms and Guidelines for oil discharges/spills can be found in Appendix 9 SPCC. - 6) Receiving Waters

-The receiving waters for the Laydown Yard 029 are Stony Creek (050500020305).
+The receiving waters for the Laydown Yard 035 are Tomahawk Creek and Fryingpan Creek - Pigg River (030101011001 & 03010101002).
 The location can be found on USGS Quad maps and National Wetlands Inventory (NWI) maps within Appendix 10.
-The receiving waters for this project are not impaired for nitrogen, phosphorous, or sediment and do not trigger additional requirements outlined in the General Permit.
-However, these additional requirements are met or exceeded for the entire Project by the criteria implemented in the Plans and PSS&S. Factsheets for waters identified as impaired by other pollutants in the 2016 § 305(b)/303(d) Water Quality Assessment Integrated Report (along with any associated documentation) can be found in Appendix 10.
+The receiving waters for this project are impaired for E. Coli but not impaired for sediment, nitrogen or phosphorous.
+The additional requirements outlined in the General Permit are met or exceeded for the entire Project by the criteria implemented in the Plans and PSS&S. Factsheets for waters identified as impaired by other pollutants in the 2016 § 305(b)/303(d) Water Quality Assessment Integrated Report (along with any associated documentation) can be found in Appendix 10.